Available on: Personal* Standard Advanced Enterprise

 Requirements

-Configure Engagement Settings on a Video Link (Standard, Advanced, Enterprise)
+Configure Engagement Settings on an Audio or Video Link (Standard, Advanced, Enterprise)

-Engagement Settings allow you to customize how the DocSend Video Player behaves when viewed.
+Engagement Settings allow you to customize how the player behaves when viewed.
 There are four settings you can configure:

-- Pause when backgrounded: The video player will pause when the video player is moved from the foreground of the screen to the background.
-The player will resume playback when the video is returned to the foreground and played.
+- Pause when backgrounded (video only): The player will pause when moved from the foreground of the screen to the background.
+The player will resume playback when returned to the foreground and played.

-- Pause when muted: The player will pause when the video player is muted.
-The player will resume playback when the video is unmuted and played.
+- Pause when muted: The player will pause when muted and resume playback when the unmuted and played.

 - Disable playback speed change: When enabled, this setting will hide the playback speed selector and disable the option to fast forward.

-- Disable forward seeking: When enabled, this setting will prevent attempts to seek a video forward to a point in the video timeline that has not already been viewed.
-For parts where the video has already been viewed, visitors may seek backward or forward.
+- Disable forward seeking: When enabled, this setting will prevent attempts to seek forward to a point in the file timeline that has not already been played.
+For parts where the file has already been played, visitors may seek backward or forward.

 Analytics

-DocSend offers robust video analytics, providing insights into who is viewing and diving deep into specific viewer behaviors to learn how engaged your visitors are when viewing.
+DocSend offers analytics, providing insights into who‘s listened or viewed by diving deep into specific behaviors to learn how engaged visitors are with your files.

 Activity tab